AdaCore/spark2014/docs/ug/usage.rst

    -jnnn         Use nnn parallel processes (default: 1) -v, --verbose Output extra verbose information

-   --pedantic    Use a strict interpretation of the Ada standard --no-proof    Disable proof of VCs, only generate VCs --steps=nnn   Set the maximum number of proof steps to nnn for Alt-Ergo --timeout=s   Set the timeout for Alt-Ergo in seconds (default: 10) --help        Display the list of options
+   --pedantic             Use a strict interpretation of the Ada standard --no-proof             Disable proof of VCs, only generate VCs --steps=nnn            Set the maximum number of proof steps to nnn for Alt-Ergo --timeout=s            Set the timeout for Alt-Ergo in seconds (default: 10) --help                 Display the list of options --limit-line=file:line Limit proofs to the specified file and line

 In modes ``detect`` and ``force``, GNATprove does not compute an accurate set of global variables read and written in each subprogram.
 Hence, its detection